 If we are unable to answer your call immediately, you will have the option of leaving a message and we will call you back as soon as possible.
 You can also leave a message outside of our opening hours on this number.

-The service is hosted by Pennine Care in partnership with Greater Manchester Mental Health NHS Foundation Trust, Manchester University NHS Foundation Trust and Northwest Boroughs Healthcare NHS Foundation Trust.
+The service is hosted by Pennine Care, in partnership with Greater Manchester Mental Health NHS Foundation Trust and Manchester University NHS Foundation Trust.

 Our staff are trained mental health professionals who are experts at working with people who have experienced a traumatic event.
 They will be able to talk with you about how you are doing and whether you may benefit from more help.